l0ve2cr3ate/conquering-responsive-layouts/README.md

 Make the navigation layout work on both mobile and large screens.
 Mobile-first, so mobile styles first,then add the large screen styles inside the existing media query

+### Final challenge

+Build a given design starting from scratch.
+Make it responsive, using mobile first approach.
+This time we use all what we have learned during the course to build a page with (responive) navigation, header, sections and footer.

 For more info: https://courses.kevinpowell.co/courses/conquering-responsive-layouts